 Print the application form matching your situation :

 Fill it in, attach the required documents to complete your application and sign the form on the last page.
-Ask your International Relations Office to sign the application form too and send it to the International Relations Office at ESCI before deadline.
-Our international Relations Office will contact you once your application file has been received.
+Ask your International Relations Office to sign the application form too and send it to ESCI International Relations Office before deadline.
+Our International Relations Office will contact you once your application file has been received.
 All visiting students accepted by ESCI, International Business School, will be issued with a Confirmation of Acceptance letter (‘Attestation d’admission’).

 If you come as Erasmus students your Learning Agreement which records your choice of courses has to be received BEFORE the semester starts.
 Your home and host institution have to approve it by mutual signature.

-The second semester starts right at the beginning of February and runs to the end of Mai (exam period included).
+The second semester starts right at the beginning of January and runs to the end of June (exam period included).

 If you want to study abroad you need to prove sufficient insurance cover.
 It is your responsibility to make sure that you are entirely covered. – Health insurance is compulsory in France.
 We advise you as an Erasmus student to apply for the European Insurance Health Card (EIHC) before leaving your home country.
 It is free of charge and is valid for several months under the condition that you remain enrolled at your home institution for your study period in France.
 It allows anyone who is insured by a statutory social security scheme of the EEA countries to obtain free medical treatment in another member state or at a reduced cost.
 Non EEA students have to sign up for a health insurance in France.
 Please contact the international relations office at ESCI for all information and bear in mind that it will take some days to complete all papers and have coverage (administrative delay).
 So we advise you to take a travel insurance which will cover you also during the first days after your arrival in France.
 In any case you must provide proof of sufficient insurance cover to the international relations office at ESCI in order to register on the day of enrollment.

-If you need a visa to study in France, please bear in mind that the paperwork takes time.
+You will need a visa to study in France only if you live outside the European Union.
+If you need a visa, please bear in mind that the paperwork takes time.
 You must request the document (Student Visa) in time at the French consulate in your country BEFORE your arrival.
 Bear in mind that you are not allowed to study in France with a tourist visa.